Marie Louise, Duchess of Parma: Early life

 Archduchess Marie Louise of Austria (who was given the Latin baptismal name of Maria Ludovica Leopoldina Francisca Theresa Josepha Lucia) was born at the Hofburg Palace in Vienna on 12 December 1791 to Archduke Francis of Austria and his second wife, Maria Theresa of Naples and Sicily.
 She was named after her grandmother, Marie Louise, Holy Roman Empress.
 Her father became Holy Roman Emperor a year later as Francis II.
-Marie Louise was a great-granddaughter of Empress Maria Theresa through both her parents, as they were first cousins.
+Marie Louise was a great-granddaughter of Empress Maria Theresa through both her parents, as they were double first cousins.
 She was also a maternal granddaughter of Queen Maria Carolina of Naples, Marie Antoinette's favorite sister.
+She was known as Luisel to her family.

 Marie Louise's formative years were during a period of conflict between France and her family.
 She was brought up to detest France and French ideas.
 Her upbringing was supervised by her French imperial governess Victoire de Folliot de Crenneville.
 Marie Louise was influenced by her grandmother Maria Carolina, who despised the French Revolution which ultimately caused the death of her sister, Marie Antoinette.
 Maria Carolina's Kingdom of Naples had also come into direct conflict with French forces led by Napoleon Bonaparte.
 The War of the Third Coalition brought Austria to the brink of ruin, which increased Marie Louise's resentment towards Napoleon.
 The Imperial family was forced to flee Vienna in 1805.
 Marie Louise took refuge in Hungary and later Galicia before returning to Vienna in 1806.
 Her father relinquished the title of Holy Roman Emperor but remained Emperor of Austria.

 To make her more marriageable, her parents had her tutored in many languages.
 In addition to her native German, she became fluent in English, French, Italian, Latin, and Spanish.
+To maintain her purity, her parents allowed for little to no contact with men, and even all her animals, including a pet rabbit, were required to be female.

 In 1807, when Marie Louise was 15, her mother died after suffering a miscarriage.
 Less than a year later, Emperor Francis married his first cousin Maria Ludovika Beatrix of Austria-Este, who was four years older than Marie Louise.
 Nonetheless, Maria Ludovika Beatrix took on a maternal role towards her stepdaughter.
 She was also bitter towards the French, who had deprived her father of the Duchy of Modena.

 Another war broke out between France and Austria in 1809, which resulted in defeat for the Austrians again.
 The Imperial family had to flee Vienna again before the city surrendered on 12 May.
 Their journey was hampered by bad weather, and they arrived in Buda "wet through, and nearly worn out with fatigue".